 The train section forced you to alternate two buttons to make the train work – mechanics I would have expected more for a handcar mini-game (with buttons for up and down) than a train, but whatever you say.
 You had ten real-time minutes to finish the task, but thankfully it wasn’t all button mashing (oh sweet Ginpei Yokoi, can you imagine ten minutes of button mashing?).
 You actually catch up to the train in about thirty seconds of good play, after which the party jumps over to the back of the Shinra train.
 Unfortunately, you have to fight a forced encounter on every one of the train’s three cars and a fourth at the engine, the timer running all along.
 After finishing those encounters, you still have to shut the train off, which is a bit of a task because the engineer set full steam to get away from you.
 This hints at what would have happened if you hadn’t stopped the train in time: the train would have crashed into Corel, cutting a mean gash through the middle of town.
-Of course, the engineer was only going that fast in the first place to get the hell away from you, so in a manner of speaking, this is your fault to a certain degree.
+Of course, the engineer was only going that fast in the first place to get the hell away from you, so this is your fault to a certain degree!
 No, really: apparently there’s a rarely seen ending variant for this scenario if you never catch up to the Shinra train button mashing segment, where the Shinra train arrives in Corel without doing any damage because they never had any reason to panic!
 Food for thought!